renovatebot/renovate/docs/usage/configuration-options.md

 If there are no checks associated, Renovate will create the PR once 24 hours have elapsed since creation of the commit.

 When prCreation is set to `status-success`, Renovate creates the PR only if all tests have passed.
+When a branch remains without PR due to a failing test: select the corresponding PR from the Dependency Dashboard, and push your fixes to the branch.

 When prCreation is set to `approval`, Renovate creates the PR only when approved via the Dependency Dashboard.
 Renovate still creates the _branch_ immediately.